 - Preheat oven to 450 F and grease two nonstick baking sheets.

-- Heat a small nonstick skillet over medium high heat with oil.
-Add the onion and saute until lightly browned, about 5-7 minutes.
-Add the garlic and saute for another minute.
+- Heat a small nonstick skillet over medium high heat with 1 tbsp of oil.
+Add the onion and sauté until lightly browned, about 5-7 minutes.
+Add the garlic and sauté for another minute.

-- In a food processor, puree the chicken breast with the sweet potato, cauliflower, onion, beans, thyme, paprika, pepper and cumin until smooth.
+- In a food processor, puree the ground chicken with the sweet potato, cauliflower, onion, beans, thyme, paprika, pepper, cumin and 1 tbsp oil until smooth.

 - Form into small nuggets, dip then dip into the baby cereal, then the eggs, and then into the almond flour.